-Tidal AutomationTM automates and orchestrates workflows across the entire enterprise, maximizing your results from Google Cloud whether you’re running processes entirely in Google Cloud, across other public and private clouds, on-prem, in hybrid environments, and/or SaaS applications.
-Tidal automates integrated workflows across all of these diverse environments with a single-pane-of-glass view of all workload activities in addition to support of time- and event-based scheduling.
+Tidal AutomationTM automates and orchestrates workflows across the entire enterprise, maximizing your results from Google Cloud whether you’re running processes entirely in Google Cloud, across other public and private clouds, on-premises, in hybrid environments and/or SaaS applications.
+Tidal automates integrated workflows across all these diverse environments with a single-pane-of-glass view of all workload activities in addition to support of time- and event-based scheduling.

-Tidal can automate complex cross-application workflows that run inside Google Cloud and also run in other cloud/on-premise environments, providing a single-pane-of-glass view into the entire workflow.
+Tidal can automate complex cross-application workflows that run inside Google Cloud and also run in other cloud/on-premises environments, providing a single-pane-of-glass view into the entire workflow.
 Tidal executes rigorously and reliably each and every time, supporting up to 1+ million jobs a day.
-What’s more, Tidal supports time-based, dependency-based, and event-based scheduling as well as batch scheduling, accurately and reliably automating the most complex cross-application workflows.
+What’s more, Tidal supports time-based, dependency-based and event-based scheduling as well as batch scheduling, accurately and dependably automating the most complex cross-application workflows.

-Tidal supports sophisticated calendaring functionality that easily accommodates complex instructions, conditional situations, and nested hierarchies.
-We can optimize infrastructure and staff resources further with customizable notifications and automated error recovery when task failures occur.
+Tidal supports sophisticated calendaring functionality that easily accommodates complex instructions, conditional situations and nested hierarchies.
+You can optimize infrastructure and staff resources further with customizable notifications and automated error recovery when task failures occur.